abelardopardo/ontask_b/docs_src/Using/index.rst

 Plugin requirements
 -------------------

-The Python modules installed in the pre-defined folder need to satisfy various requirements to be considered for execution within OnTask.
+The Python modules installed in the predefined folder need to satisfy various requirements to be considered for execution within OnTask.
 More precisely, the file ``__init__.py`` must contain:

 1. Module variable ``class_name`` with the name of the class in the file that contains the required definitions.